soluyanow/python1/A-gallery-of-interesting-IPython-Notebooks.md

 * [Desperately Seeking Silver](http://nbviewer.ipython.org/github/cs109/content/blob/master/HW2.ipynb), one of the homework sets for Harvard's [CS 109 Data Science course](http://cs109.org).

-* [IPython Notebooks for 'An Introduction to Statistical Learning with Applications in R'](https://github.com/JWarmenhoven/ISLR-python), Python code for a selection of tables, figures and LAB sections from the book by James, Witten, Hastie, Tibshirani (2013).
+* The classic ['An Introduction to Statistical Learning with Applications in R'](http://www-bcf.usc.edu/~gareth/ISL) by James, Witten, Hastie, Tibshirani (2013), has not one but *two* collections of notebooks to accompany the book with Python (instead of the book's default R examples).
+One by [Jordi Warmenhoven](https://github.com/JWarmenhoven/ISLR-python) and one by [Matt Caudill](https://github.com/mscaudill/IntroStatLearn).

 * [Python Notebooks for StatLearning Exercises](https://github.com/sujitpal/statlearning-notebooks), Python implementations of the R labs for the [StatLearning: Statistical Learning](https://class.stanford.edu/courses/HumanitiesScience/StatLearning/Winter2014/about) online course from Stanford University taught by Profs Trevor Hastie and Rob Tibshirani.